 an unforgettable artistic destination!

-You are going to visit this exhibition where art and technology collide and now you’d like to get more information.
+You are going to visit the exhibition where art and technology collide and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 - length of tour